 Tae-Hoon Kim, Ph.D.

-Tae-Hoon Kim is associate professor of computer information technology in the department of Computer Information Technology and Graphics.
+Tae-Hoon Kim is a professor of computer information technology in the department of Computer Information Technology and Graphics.
 His expertise includes computer network, security and data science.

 Kim’s initial research was about the resilience of mobile wireless sensors and ad hoc networks.
 Current research interests are cybersecurity education in K-12 and college, security and interactive education tool development using AR and data-driven analysis.
 His research is funded by Army Research Office, NSF, NSA and Industry.